Edgpaez/simpler-redux/README.md

 ## Install

 `yarn install easy-redux-helpers`

 or

 `npm install easy-redux-helpers`

 Chances are, you're already using `react-redux`, which this lib uses as a [peerDependency](https://yarnpkg.com/lang/en/docs/dependency-types/#toc-peerdependencies).
 In case you're not, you should install it too:

 `yarn install react-redux`

 or

 `npm install react-redux`

+## Credits
+Special thanks to [Grability](https://www.grability.com/) and the React Native team that helped in the making of this lib